 - We are revising our professional development offerings to make sure that DEI is woven into them — not just a topic we touch on.
 For example, we recently offered our Financial Analysis in Grantmaking professional development course.
 We began the course with a discussion of how “standard” financial due diligence impacts smaller organizations and particularly those led by people of color.
-Look for a blog post on this in the near future.

 - Our data team has been analyzing data to help highlight the economic status of people of color in Grand Rapids and Kent County.
 Recent examples include the Latinx Data Report, which specifically details Latinx responses to the VoiceKent 2017 and VoiceGR 2016 surveys; and the Economic Inclusion in Grand Rapids Data Update, which was produced with underwriting from the W.K.
 Kellogg Foundation and looks at trends in housing, employment, and poverty within 17 census tracts in the city.
 We hosted, along with Kellogg foundation staff, a community café very recently to share that work with the community partners and talk about the follow-on work that begins this fall in the same neighborhoods.